Global Rare Disease Awarenes

 I went to my PCP (primary care physician) who informed me of the shortage of Neurologists in our area with a very long waiting list for available appointments.

 I began to google my symptom of standing leg tremors, which ceased when walking or sitting down.
 It was a very simple search, telling me of Orthostatic Tremors and describing exactly what I was going through.
 This search revealed the knowledge of its extreme rarity.
-I googled it over and over, in my unbelief, as it was revealed to be a rare neurodegenerative and progressive disorder.
+I googled it over and over, in my unbelief, as it was revealed to be a rare neurological and progressive disorder.
 Then I began to read all the research.
-The most current research comes from the Mayo Neurological Research Team of Rochester, MN.
+The most current research comes from the Mayo Neurological movement Research Team of Rochester, MN.

 I had repeatedly gone to my PCP, who may have been tired of trying to understand my standing leg tremors.
-He ask me if I drank alcohol – two different times he asks me.
+He ask me if I drank alcohol — two different times he asks me.
 “No, not ever,” I replied both times smiling at the question.
+I ask him, “Have you ever heard of Orthostatic Tremor?”
+He had not.
+I ask him to look it up.
+He said he would.
+And also — “I would like a referral to Mayo Clinic of Rochester, MN please.”
+I came prepared with an informed referral plan.
+A good physician of any kind should present with clinical curiosity in leaning in to help you towards a specific health care direction.
+He knew that I was processing just as he would, if given the same situation.

 I had an incredibly compassionate caring insurance case manager who coached me and assisted my passage to Mayo Clinic and even advocated with each of the neurological rule-out tests in need of insurance pre-authorizations.
 To diagnose a rare disorder takes a lot of ruling out other factors.
 The main confirming OT test is a standing EMG, that was the test I was anticipating.
 I completed tests in April and then returned In May for a conclusive diagnosis.

-The Movement Disorder Neurologist at Mayo said, “you have Orthostatic Tremor.”
+The Movement Disorder Neurologist at Mayo said, “You have Orthostatic Tremor.”
 I did not tell this physician that I had googled and read all the research papers.
 I just let him inform me of what direction we would take.
-My parting question – I told him I had ridden motorcycles since I was a kid and I ask him if I could continue.
+My parting question — I told him I had ridden motorcycles since I was a kid and I ask him if I could continue.
 He said, “Sure, why not.” with his beautiful Italian accent.

 What the Movement Disorder Neurologist’s tell OT patients – there is very little by way of help for this rare neurological disorder.
 I already knew that.
 I had read it.

 Being able to advocate is essential with the complex separate medical hurdles of navigating for a diagnosis, solid answers, and direction for excellence in health care treatments.
 And also navigating through the complexities of insurance.
 In preparation for health care navigations, if you are unable to advocate for yourself, bring a loved one or family member.
 It helps for support and it helps to have 2 sets of ears.
 Also, someone with you brings greater accountability to not be set aside.
 Keep a file of your Insurance information, test results, health history, and medications with scheduling; an organized up to date hard copy file, and also a medical file record on your phone and tablet that is printable and easily sent.
 I have printed notes for my husband to look at while I articulated verbally my symptoms and progression so he can make sure I cover it all with sufficiency.
+All this preparation calms any pre-appointment anxieties.
 I believe physicians appreciate good preparation.
 It’s respectful of their schedules.

 For clinical understanding these are the characteristics of OT as described by (NORD) The National Organization of Rare Disorders;